decentralized-identity/crypto-wg/work_items/cbb_delegatable_anonymous_credentials.md

 This work item is to propose an IETF standard to formalize the method and application of delegatable anonymous credentials for use in decentralized crypto-systems.
-It also establishes an abstract data model that explicitly avoids a linked data and all of the negative privacy implications of using labeled graph nodes.
+It also establishes an abstract data model that explicitly avoids negative privacy implications of using stable identifiers for inter- object and intra-object references.
 This is critical for building fully decentralized crypto-systems that maximize privacy and have authorization functions that rely on credential delegation and revocation.

 This is similar in nature to the IETF JOSE and COSE standards work that formalized the data model and method for encoding cryptographically signed JSON